TexBlock/TiC-Wiki/Modifier-Slot-Types.md

 For a datapack, its easiest to create a resource pack to override the default icons.
 These are defined in `assets/tconstruct/models/item/creative_slot.json`.
 The textures JSON object contains a mapping from slot ID to texture in the standard resource pack format.
 Copying this file and adding the additional textures will allow these slots.

-For addons, more textures can be added via `NBTKeyModel.registerExtraTexture(ResourceLocation key, String textureName, ResourceLocation texture)`.
+For addons, more textures can be added via Mantle's `NBTKeyModel.registerExtraTexture(ResourceLocation key, String textureName, ResourceLocation texture)`.
 The following parameters are wanted:
 * `key` should be passed as `tconstruct:creative_slot`
 * `textureName` should be the ID of your modifier slot
 * `texture` should be the texture path in standard resource pack format.